CSCfi/csc-user-guide/docs/apps/maestro.md

 via Schrödinger binaries and a set of flags and options for them.
 The best way is use scripts written by the Maestro GUI as explained above.

 To run such a script in Puhti you first need to initialize Maestro with `module load maestro` and then run the script.

-Alternatively, you can watch a video tutorial on how to do it:
+The following video tutorial walks you through it:

 [![Maestro Standalone](http://img.youtube.com/vi/oQDLa6Bh-q4/0.jpg)](http://www.youtube.com/watch?v=oQDLa6Bh-q4 "Maestro Standalone")

 !!! note
     We do not recommend running the Maestro GUI remotely on Puhti.
-    It _can_ be done via NoMachine, but there are some known glitches and the performance is not very good.
+    It _can_ be done via [NoMachine](nomachine.md), but there are some known glitches and the performance is not very good.

 Desmond molecular dynamics runs **very well** on GPUs.
 We recommed watching the video above on how to accomplish this easily.

-**Local Installation**

-Maestro can be installed on a Linux, Mac or Windows computer.
-Download the appropriate files from [www.schrodinger.com] You don't need a license to download the software, but you'll need to configure licensing before you can run it.
-Contact Atte via servicedesk@csc.fi for details.

 ## References